kKryst/EatIdeasApp/README.md

 # EastIdeasApp

-# This is an iOS app written in Swift using UIKit for interface building.
+This is an iOS app written in Swift using UIKit for interface building.
 The app allows users to search for recipes by connecting to a third-party API that provides detailed information about ingredients, instructions, and more.
 The app also utilizes Realm for storing and displaying users' favorite recipes.

-# eatures
+# Features

 Search for recipes based on ingridients (in progress due to interface changes) View detailed recipe information, including ingredients, instructions, and nutritional information